spatialaudio/oer_jupyter_readthedocs/source/index.rst

    .. container:: rightside

-      This project was created as part of the `Datenkompass MV (DKMV)`_ intiative for research data mangement in Mecklenburg Vorpommern, Germany.
+      This project was created as part of the `Datenkompass MV (DKMV)`_ initiative for research data management in Mecklenburg-Vorpommern, Germany.

 .. _Datenkompass MV (DKMV): https://datenkompass-mv.de